chiaraco/LVAE/README.md

 perf = performances(Yval1,pred['Valid.1'], metr='MCC')

+# this function is adapted to binary classification for tabular data with only mean of prior changement
+# you can adapt this to your own data
+# there is an example with MNIST data : multiclass, image in 2D reduction

 ```

 ## Run an example with synthetic data testing all methods with cross validation

-For a complete running example on synthetic dataset, please see [scriptHABiC.py](scriptHABiC.py).
+For a complete running example on MNIST dataset, please see [scriptAEs.py](scriptAEs.py).
 The code generates two DataFrames with prediction performances (mean and standard deviation) of all presented algorithms.

 To run the example code, activate the conda environment and execute the code from the root of the project: